ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/route_server_tools/swagger_generation.md

 ## Overview

-This tutorial walks a user through generating a graph for the nav2 route server using [NVIDIA’s SWAGGER](https://github.com/nvidia-isaac/SWAGGER).
+This tutorial walks a user through generating a graph for the nav2 route server using [NVIDIA's SWAGGER](https://github.com/nvidia-isaac/SWAGGER).

 ## Requirements